dlebansais/Method.Contracts.Analyzers/README.md

 In C# constructors have some limitations, including:

-+ No call to async methods.
++ No async calls to methods.
 + Should not call virtual methods of the class.

 A simple workaround is to write a minimal constructor and a separate initialization method.
 For instance: